Podcast | Traumaturgy

 I've joined with Dr. Loretta LC Brady to look at the intersection of trauma with theatre.
 Started during the Covid-19 pandemic, we look at how the theatre shutdown has affected artists across theatrical disciplines.
 Guests have included Robert Barry Fleming, Whitney White, Mark Fisher, Joan Lipkin, Caridad Svich, Kelsey Mesa, Laura Rikard, Miranda Haymon, Jared Mezzocchi and many, many more artists and thinkers.

 I also produce a podcast of audio plays titled Theatre for Your Ears which consists of 10-minute plays written and acted by theatre folk across the country.

 Available through the box office at the Palace Theatre in Manchester, NH, this commemorative book looks at the history of this great vaudeville theatre from 1915-2015.
 I grew up acting on this stage so it was an honor when Executive Director Peter Ramsey asked me to research and write the history down.
 If you look closely, you will even find a photo of me at 10 years old asking for more in a production of "Oliver!"

-Check out my resume for information on more of my writing including book chapters and articles on Quidditch, The Dark Lady, and doing service learning in New Orleans with students.
+Check out my resume for information on more of my writing including book chapters and articles on Quidditch, Black Playwrights & White Audiences, and doing service learning in New Orleans with students.

 Alice in Wonderland